informatics-lab/blog/_posts/2015-08-04-augmented-reality-sandpit.md

 #### Let's get to work...
 This project is being developed as a 'side project' from the main Lab project; the 3D visualisation of weather data.
-So far the effort has mainly been put in by myself and another developer from the Office Rich Burrow, who is an associate to the Lab.
+So far the effort has mainly been put in by myself and another developer from the office Rich Burrow, who is an associate to the Lab.

 With skills primarily in Java we have chosen to use the [J Monkey Game Engine][JMonkeyEngine].
 We've focused initially on capturing the depth data from the camera and plotting it as a solid surface within the game scene.

-First step was to convert the raw data coming out of the 3D camera into something meaningful.
-This meant initially remapping the depth values for each pixel down to a value within the greyscale colour-range creating a depth-map from the raw data.
+The first step was to convert the raw data coming out of the 3D camera into something meaningful.
+This meant initially remapping the depth values for each pixel down to a value within the greyscale colour-range, creating a depth-map from the raw data.
 Then each value must then be reversed to make nearer objects appear lighter and further away objects appear darker, you then have made yourself a pretty standard height-map.